 A Vision Among the Rubber Trees

-Anyway, then I was on the scooter one day, not-knowing what the hell I was doing, here on my winter base of Koh Lanta.
+Anyway, I was on the scooter one day, not-knowing what the hell I was doing, here on my winter base of Koh Lanta.

 The Challenge of Structural Support

-My first attempts — attaching vertical bamboo posts directly to the hypar — failed.
-The poles cracked.
-The joints were unstable.
-I tried multiple solutions, even ran simulations with AI tools, but nothing felt reliable.
-Structurally, the system had too much play.
-Too much stress on individual points.
-I paused the project and went back to making furniture — a bamboo chair, a sofa.
-I needed space.
+My first attempts — attaching vertical bamboo posts directly to the hypar — cracked.
+There was too much pressure on the joints and their bolts.
+I tried multiple solutions, even ran simulations with AI tools (which you can forget about), but nothing worked.
+Structurally, the system was too loose; too much stress on individual points.

 Bamboo U and the Power of Triangles

-I didn’t go there to solve the carport.
-But walking through their structures — the kitchen roof, the bamboo dome — I kept noticing the same thing: elegant cross-bracing pyramids supporting vast spans.
-That was the missing link.
-My designs lacked triangulation, the core principle of structural stability in bamboo construction.
-One of the master carpenters at Bamboo U said it simply: “Triangles stabilise everything.”
+I didn’t go there to solve the carport problem.
+But walking through the structures at Bamboo U — the kitchen roof, the bamboo dome — I kept noticing the same thing: elegant cross-bracing pyramids supporting vast spans.

 Intuition, Craft, and the Hands-On Approach